ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 STATIC CODE ANALYSIS

-Modern static code analysis is capable of identifying and alerting on a wide range of common code issues, ranging from security gaps to outright bugs to stylistic inconsistencies. ese tools are fairly inexpensive and integrate neatly with a wide range of commonly used continuous integration systems and developer IDEs.
+Modern static code analysis is capable of identifying and alerting on a wide range of common code issues, ranging from security gaps to outright bugs to stylistic inconsistencies.
+These tools are fairly inexpensive and integrate neatly with a wide range of commonly used continuous integration systems and developer IDEs.
 From experience using these tools on a range of projects

 and programming languages, the signal-to-noise ratio is very good, and the output is a net gain in productivity and software quality.
 Relatively early on in your software project's life, you should integrate static code analysis.
 I encourage you to look at tools that are specific both to your programming language of choice e.g., ESLint for JavaScript as well as generic analysis platforms such